jg-digital-media/version_control_blog/README.md

     </div>

-I also have a sass file with some basic styling applied.
+I also have a Sass file with some basic styling applied.

-We'll add a new table row that represents the implementation of a new feature
+But we'll start off by adding a new table row that represents the implementation of a new feature.

 ```html
 <tr>